Esri/geoprocessing-tools-for-hadoop/README.md

 * A Hadoop system with WebHDFS support.

 ## Dependencies
+* WebHDFS and Requests are bundled-in and reside in the tool folder.
-* For WebHDFS support, a Python library webhdfs-py is bundled in.
+* A Python library webhdfs-py is required for WebHDFS support.
 Source is located at [webhdfs-py](https://github.com/Esri/webhdfs-py).
 * The Requests python library is required for OozieUtils.py (installation doc is located at http://docs.python-requests.org/en/latest/user/install/#install).